 Despite their best efforts to protect their content, participants were frequently unable to get their content taken down: ``it's really easy... [for] things to end up in websites that are based in other countries that I have no access to and can't get my things removed from that won't listen to DMCA takedown[s]'' (P21).

 As a result, participants were forced to accept potential loss of control over their content.
 As P7 succinctly explained, ``I think if you do online sex work you have to accept that your content will be both stolen and resold, unfortunately.''
 Some participants even pro-actively outed themselves to their families who had previously not known about them doing sex work, as a preemptive step to protect themselves from potential malicious actors.
-Participants expressed sadness and resignation about this lack of control and having to take these steps: \begin{quote}``Yes, I actually had to grieve the feeling... letting go of the feeling of security and anonymity.
-I was like if I start to do camming someday one day my videos will leak out.
-If I see videos with my face in it, even if it is on my profile, someday someone who is in touch with my work will see it, it's just a matter of time and I just decided to be okay with that and to be okay with the worst possibility.''
+Participants expressed sadness and resignation about this lack of control and having to take these steps: \begin{quote}``Yes, I actually had to grieve... letting go of the feeling of security and anonymity.
+I was like if I start to do camming someday one day my videos will leak out ...it's just a matter of time and I just decided to be okay with that and to be okay with the worst possibility.''
 (P4) \end{quote}